pandafulmanda/testing-example/README.md

 ## Getting started with testing React apps

 When testing React apps, there are a couple different things that need testing.
-Tests that how components render and behave are the most common.
+Tests for how components render and behave are the most common.

 This [resource](https://www.codementor.io/vijayst/unit-testing-react-components-jest-or-enzyme-du1087lh8) from codementor provides great context for the common libraries currently used to test React components.